Zus (ZCN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Zus Historical Price

-According to the latest data gathered on Zus live price page, the current price of Zus is 0.00550202USD.
-The circulating supply of Zus(ZCN) is 48.40M ZCN , giving it a market capitalization of $266.31K.
+According to the latest data gathered on Zus live price page, the current price of Zus is 0.00550892USD.
+The circulating supply of Zus(ZCN) is 48.40M ZCN , giving it a market capitalization of $266.64K.

 The Zus Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ZCN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.